-Similarly, vague references to "customary covenants" and "customary events of default" in a commitment letter add risk that the lenders will require that the loan agreement include unreasonable provisions which could not be met by the borrower.
+Similarly, vague references to "customary covenants" and "customary events of default" in a commitment letter present similar risks, particularly proposed inclusion of unreasonable provisions which could not be met by the borrower.
 To limit this risk, commitment letters for acquisition financings often include fully negotiated covenant and default packages (which may include pages of detailed definitions to be used in calculation of any financial covenants).